 In the months that followed, the Norwood Police would check leads from Ashville, N. C. to Everett, Washington.
 Some of the interviews lead to other crimes being solved.
 One instance of this, as stated in a Norwood Police file dated July 29, 1942, involves a 29 year old man from Barton, Ohio.
 He was arrested in Hobson Railroad Yards, near Pomeroy, Ohio, in an attempt to escape from police who were pursuing him for a burglary he committed in Middleport, Ohio.
 The file states, "As detectives were standing guard over him he yawned, Stretched, and at the same time made a dive for the detectives gun, causing the gun to go off, shooting a Breakman in the leg, and almost making good his escape."
 While being questioned, the suspect admitted to holding up a oil station in Columbus, Ohio, and making off with $115.

-In November of 1943, a young 19-year-old lady, named, Marjorie Christopher, who lived on Cherokee Road in Louisville, KY and was married to a Navy sailor, began working nights at the Westinghouse Gun Plant in Louisville on Third Street.
+In November of 1943, a young 19-year-old lady, named, Marjorie Christopher, who lived on the 900 block of Cherokee Road in Louisville, KY and was married to a Navy sailor, began working nights at the Westinghouse Gun Plant in Louisville on Third Street.
 She soon began catching rides home with a co-worker named Frank Dudley Carter, and shortly there after they started dating.
 He wanted her to know everything about him.
 He told her of his business of robbing places.
 He also told her about a night were he and his wife went to Cincinnati were he robbed a store and ended up killing a policeman.
 According to her statement to the prosecuting attorney, "He said he walked in this drug store and they must have been expecting him and he walked up to this man behind the counter - the cashier - and asked him for money and he wouldn't give it to him and he kept edging back to the back where this policeman was sitting down and said that he and the policeman started wrestling and he either would have gotten killed or the policeman and he grabbed the policeman's gun and shot him in the stomach."

 Frank and Margie then left the Westinghouse Gun Plant in July of 1944.
 He would take her with him on trips to Chicago where, he would leave her in the car and rob places, mainly liquor stores and theaters.
 Later, they would go around Indianapolis where he would rob roller-rinks and theaters.
 In September 1944, Frank felt things were getting too hot, and decided to enlist into the Navy.
 He would not see Margie again for nearly four months.